 We have reviewed plans F, G, and N. There are still seven other Medigap plans we haven’t covered.
 These plans aren’t as popular because they don’t offer the same level of coverage.
 Also, the prices of these plans generally do not justify the benefits.

-For example, you can purchase a Plan N for less than the amount it would cost to buy a Plan L. The Plan N provides a much richer level of coverage, with a lower price tag.
+For example, you can purchase a Plan N for less than the amount it would cost to buy a Plan L. Plan N provides a much richer level of coverage, with a lower price tag.
 No brainer, right?
-There are

 If you want to learn more about these plans, continue reading our article about “the other” Medigap plans here.